11 Perfect Bedtime Snacks That Will Help You Sleep Better –

 The myth that drinking a glass of warm milk will help you fall asleep is true.

 Milk contains the amino acid tryptophan which when released in the brain produces the “feel good” hormone serotonin.
 The calcium in milk is also effective in reducing stress, making it easier for you to fall asleep at night.

-Drinking a glass of milk as a pre-bed snack does not only help you fall asleep, it can also help you stop worrying about your problems and stress.
+Drinking a glass of milk as a pre-bed snack not only helps you fall asleep but can also help you stop getting stressed while worrying about your problems.

 Enjoying a snack before bedtime is not bad if the food you are eating aids you in sleeping.
 Now that you know what the perfect bedtime snacks are incorporate them into your sleep habits to make it easier for you to fall asleep and wake up feeling more rested.